-There are over 50,000 bars, pubs, microbreweries and night clubs in the US alone.
-These businesses tend to generate good cash flow and attract loyal customer following, especially if the bar concept is well-focused on a particular demographic.
+Over 50,000 bars, pubs, microbreweries and night clubs compete in the US alone.
+These businesses tend to generate good cash flow and attract loyal customer following, especially if the bar concept focuses on a particular demographic.

 With health benefits of moderate wine drinking planted in the public subconscious, and popularity of local microbrews, many pubs and bars are enjoying solid growth and steady earnings.

 A number of factors affect a bar’s profitability, and therefore, its value.
 The top hitters to check:

 Bars and microbreweries often serve as a gathering place for the locals.
 If you target a specific market demographic, you should locate the bar where these people like to spend their time.
 Ample parking makes a big difference as well.

 Lease expenses and terms have a big effect on bar values.
 Importantly, successful bars keep theirs under 8% of sales.

 Liquor license is a requirement to generate sales, produce profits and build a bar’s value.
 A liquor license is especially valuable if the number of licenses in the area is limited, deterring competition.

 4. Whether drinks are measured or free poured